grisu/gricli/USAGE.md

 To set the package use the 'set' command.
 To see a list of available packages use the 'print packages' command.

 To see which package is set for a job before it is submitted, use the command 'print global package'.
 After a job has been submitted you can check the package with 'print job <jobname> package'

-Note that the package is not set by default and is required to submit a job.
+Note that the package is set to generic by default.
+If you want the queue to be determined automatically, then it is best to set the package to ensure that the selected queue can support your job.
+Otherwise you would need to set the queue manually and check that it supports the application run by your job.
+If you would like to set the queue manually, use the command 'print package <package>' to see the available queues for your application.

 Example usage: